microsoft/microsoft-r-open/README.md

 Directory Structure
 -------------------

-/additionalPackages -> Microsoft authored GPLv2 licensed R packages
+/additionalPackages -> GPLv2 licensed R packages not part of the R source

 /patch              -> Patches made to the R source code when building Microsoft R Open